-The Heidelberg University Fire Log for the current calendar year is located in the Assistant Director of Safety & Security's Office, Campus Center 127.
-Requests for Fire Logs older than the current calendar year are made at the Assistant Security Director's Office also.
+The Heidelberg University Fire Log for the current calendar year is located in the Director of Campus Safety & Security Office, University Hall C201 and the Assistant Director of Safety & Security's Office, Campus Center 127.
+Fire Logs older than the current calendar year may also be requested.